 - The Clinical Division of the American Psychological Association - 1998.

-Watch an informative interview with Dr Francine Shapiro about EMDR by clicking on the following link.
+Watch an informative interview with Dr Francine Shapiro, the creator of EMDR by clicking on the following link.

-See Chapter 16 of The Hidden Psychology of Pain for more discussion on EMDR therapy, and click on the EMDR Institute website below for more information and to locate a practitioner in your part of the world.
+Read Chapter 16 of The Hidden Psychology of Pain for more discussion on EMDR therapy, and check the EMDR Institute website for more information and to locate a practitioner in your part of the world.